jfbeyond/Movie_Catalog/README.md

 - Need to install TMDB API Python wrapper:

+Installation
+tmdbsimple is available on the Python Package Index (PyPI) at https://pypi.python.org/pypi/tmdbsimple.

+You can install tmdbsimple using one of the following techniques.

+Use pip:
+pip install tmdbsimple
+Download the .zip or .tar.gz file from PyPI and install it yourself Download the source from Github and install it yourself If you install it yourself, also install requests.
-               It has different classes that take care of the different possible requests that can be

-               made to the API.
+It has different classes that take care of the different possible requests that can be made to the API.
 In this project, I utilized only two methods: .movies() and search().
 Expanding to including other methods would complement the information offered in this website.
 It can be left as an opportunity to improvement.

 - Need to get an API Key from TMDB:

+API Key
+You will need an API key to The Movie Database to access the API.
+To obtain a key, follow these steps:

+Register for and verify an account.
+Log into your account.
+Select the API section on left side of your account page.
+Click on the link to generate a new API key and follow the instructions.

 - Clone this repository in your local drive